Amruth22/EcoSystem-Fixed/TOOLS_DOCUMENTATION.md

 ## 2. Network Scanner Tool

+### ✅ Status: **PRODUCTION READY** (Fixed January 2025)

 ### Description
 Scans local network for active API services by checking common ports and probing for API endpoints.
+This tool has been updated with proper Pydantic schemas and comprehensive error handling.

 ### Location
 `tools/network_scanner.py`